PhotonicsOpenProjects/ONE-PIX/ONE-PIX_soft/README.md

 click one the green ticks to validate changes.

-:warning: **Tip:** For long acquisition it may be necessary to deactivate the sleepmode. you can follow this [tutorial](https://pimylifeup.com/raspberry-pi-screensaver/)
+:warning: **Warning:** For long acquisition it may be necessary to deactivate the sleepmode. you can follow this [tutorial](https://pimylifeup.com/raspberry-pi-screensaver/)

 <p align="center">
 <img src="imgs\double_screen.png" alt="vnc vnc viewer double screen" width="500"/>